 Now to create a mini clip from your Facebook live stream, you need to go to Facebook Creator Studio, and you can access that by going to business.facebook.com/creatorstudio.
 And then you want to select on the left-hand side, content library.

-So select content library and go to posts.
+Select content library and go to posts.
 And this will have all of the posts, whether they’re image posts, video posts, or your Facebook livestreams.
 And you can then see on the left-hand side here there are icons.
-So that’s a little video icon, that’s a little photo icon and you want to look for your Facebook livestream, which will look like an icon of a little video camera.
+That’s a little video icon, that’s a little photo icon and you want to look for your Facebook livestream, which will look like an icon of a little video camera.

-So let’s keep scrolling and then I’ll show you what it looks like.
-So there it is.
-So it’s a little video camera with an eyeball.
+Let’s keep scrolling and then I’ll show you what it looks like.
+There it is.
+It’s a little video camera with an eyeball.
 And this is the Facebook live stream that I’ve done not too long ago and this is 41 minutes, 22 which is a little bit of a long livestream if you asked me, but I guess I had a lot of important things to say.

-So the cool thing about it is you go to video clipping and then from this section here you see you can drag and drop, you can drag, but you can’t drop it, where you want it to start.
-So I’m going to have it start and you can just scrub through it and you can also play it so you can hear what you’re actually cutting.
+The cool thing about it is you go to video clipping and then from this section here you see you can drag and drop, you can drag, but you can’t drop it, where you want it to start.
+I’m going to have it start and you can just scrub through it and you can also play it so you can hear what you’re actually cutting.

-So let’s say– see so you can hear what the video is?
+Let’s say– see so you can hear what the video is?
 And I’m going to start at four here and I’m going to end the video.
-So I can either choose the sections by dragging these, the top yellow section here, or I can increase and decrease the from and to times here.
+I can either choose the sections by dragging these, the top yellow section here, or I can increase and decrease the from and to times here.

 But I’m going to continue dragging.
-So the to time, as you can see, the time is changing.
+As you can see, the time is changing.
 I’m going to go to about 13 minutes.
-So I’m going to cut this into, we’re almost there.
+I’m going to cut this into, we’re almost there.
 About here.
 Well no, about here.

 Let’s see.
-So you would obviously know where to cut it and then choose that section that you want to cut.
-So I’m happy to go from here to here and then I go, add clip.
+You would obviously know where to cut it and then choose that section that you want to cut.
+I’m happy to go from here to here and then I go, add clip.

 And then if I wanted to cut another section, I would just move this to the next section that I wanted to trim.
-So let’s just say I wanted to go from this section, and what was that, editing workflow to about this section here.
+Let’s just say I wanted to go from this section, and what was that, editing workflow to about this section here.

-So we’re going to go to save and then we need to give it a couple of minutes and then Facebook will add it to your content library.
-So I’ve just refreshed the page and now I can see these two clips that I just created.
+We’re going to go to save and then we need to give it a couple of minutes and then Facebook will add it to your content library.
+I’ve just refreshed the page and now I can see these two clips that I just created.